-- A recycling or salvage plan for partial or total demolition shall be provided.
-Satisfied A recycling or salvage plan for partial or total demolition is required to be provided as part of the permit review process. - (2) Windows that are proposed to be replaced shall be hurricane proof impact windows.
-Satisfied - Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided.
-Satisfied - Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code.
+- (1) A recycling or salvage plan for partial or total demolition shall be provided. - Satisfied - To be addressed at the time of building permit review. - (2) Windows that are proposed to be replaced shall be hurricane proof impact windows.
+Satisfied

+(3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided.

+- (4) Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code.

 Satisfied - (5) The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact.
 The applicant shall also specifically study the land elevation of the subject property and the elevation of surrounding properties.
-Satisfied